|

 riparian working group but with all Nile Basin riparian being able to

-The Nile Basin Initiative is governed by the Council of
+participate in a basin wide framework .[lxxxii]
+Organizational structure The Nile Basin Initiative is governed by the Council of

 Ministers (Nile-COM), its highest decision-making organ.
 This Council is